valentino7/TitanicSurvival-NeuralNetwork/README.md

 ### Work

 The prediction is made with a Neural Network on Keras Backend.
 The steps of the algorithm are:
--preprocessing data (replace null value with mean or frequency, transformation of categorical features, drop column, standardization
+- preprocessing data (replace null value with mean or frequency, transformation of categorical features, drop column, standardization
--feature selection (PCA)
+- feature selection (PCA)
--Tuning of parameter with grid search parameter(number of layers,number of neurons,batch size, epochs,dropout,optimizer.
+- Tuning of parameter with grid search parameter(number of layers,number of neurons,batch size, epochs,dropout,optimizer.

 ## Contributing